-We note that the recently announced \$1.6 million superannuation balance pension cap and \$1.6 million balance cap for making non-concessional contributions are examples of policies that encourage self-reliance and the achievement of retirement income in excess of the Age Pension through the superannuation system.
+We note that the recently legislated \$1.6 million superannuation balance pension cap and \$1.6 million balance cap for making non-concessional contributions are examples of policies that encourage self-reliance and the achievement of adequate retirement incomes through the superannuation system.
+They also increase equity by setting an appropriate monetary ceiling where the system stops providing taxpayer support for accumulating retirement savings and supporting retirement incomes.
 These policies reflect the core purpose of the system and ASFA contends the Bill underpinning future superannuation policy should do the same.